droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>"But there is another—the Broken One.
 The path of sacrifice opens another door.
 The wall that whispers awaits your tribute."</p>
 </div>

 ***Milestone.*** Defeating the druids of Yester Hill completes a story milestone.
 When the players return the stolen gem to Davian Martikov, award each player 500 XP.
+So they should gain a 7th level.

 > [!item]+ **Keeper's Whistle**
 > The whistle is a magic item tied to the curse of wereraven lycanthropy.
 Once per day, the players can blow the whistle to summon the nearest **wereraven** agent of the Keepers of the Feather within five miles (if any).
 (The agent takes a reasonable amount of time to arrive, flying from its current location to the location where the players blew the whistle.)